Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 Example SMART Goal for Nurture and Convert Leads to Customers

-"I will Increase my Nurture email open rate 10% by cleaning my email list over the next month"
+"I will Increase my Nurture email open rate 10% by cleaning my email list of unengaged contacts over the next month"

 Establish and Maintain Thought Leadership

-Regardless of the industry, it is essential to prove you are experts in your field.
+Regardless of the industry, it is essential to prove you are an expert in your field.
 In fact, according to research conducted by LinkedIn and Edelman, 60% of decision-makers said thought leadership convinced them to buy a product or service they weren't previously considering.
+Think of the boost thought leadership would have on your customer acquisition.

-Instead of focusing on awareness, thought leadership is about people recognizing your brand and the people within your business as among the best at what they do.
-On the other hand, brand recognition is about making sure your brand is heard, seen, and recognized at all.
+Instead of focusing on awareness, thought leadership is about people recognizing your brand.
+And the people within your business as among the best at what they do.
+On the other hand, brand recognition is about making sure your brand is heard, seen, and recognized.

 If people view your company as a thought leader in the industry, they will turn to it for expertise and advice when making important decisions that could potentially result in sales.

 Leveraging partner networks to ensure you're able to reach a larger audience and appear up-to-par with other industry leaders is another approach for thought leadership.
+Connections on social media platforms can help build authority.
 Building an external community is one way to work with other reputed brands, engaging in outreach as well as guest blogging.

 Example SMART Goal for Establish and Maintain Thought Leadership